kpraveena825/Cypress-Frameowrk/README.md

 ---

 **Application under test : https://goodbudget.com/**
-I have considered three critical flows for automation:
+- I have considered three critical flows for automation:<br>
 Login, adding an income transaction, and adding/updating an envelope, followed by validating the updated values in the totals section.
+- To support parallel execution and prevent validation errors caused by session conflicts and shared account updates, credentials are managed per browser.
+During test execution, the appropriate set of credentials is automatically selected based on the browser in use.

 ### Prerequisites